KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 ![Simple Datepicker file organization](https://i.imgur.com/5KxdGRH.png)

 All of our React components are in the `/components` folder, which are imported inside `index.js`.
-[Webpack](https://webpack.github.io/) is used in this example to bundle the JS (and optionally the CSS) files, which we'll explain later.
+[Webpack](https://webpack.github.io/) is used in this example to bundle the JS (and optionally the CSS) files, which we’ll explain later.

 Each component used is represented in Sass inside the `/stylesheets/components` folder, which is part of the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
 Inside `/stylesheets`, `/base` and `/utils` is also included -- `/base` includes a simple box-sizing reset, and `/utils` includes a clearfix mixin and shared constants (variables).
 The `/layout`, `/pages`, and `/vendors` folders are not necessary for this project.

-You'll also notice the `_all.scss` partial file in each of the folders.
+You’ll also notice the `_all.scss` partial file in each of the folders.
 This file provides a way to consolidate all partials inside a file that should be exported, so that only `_all.scss` needs to be imported into `main.scss`:

 ```scss
 // Inside /components/_all.scss